gregnar/the_pivot/README.md

 If the last number (the port number) is not 3000, you can still view the Airlift app by visiting http://localhost:[your port number].

-If you can see the app now, feel free to poke around.
+##Using the App

 Try logging in as some sample users:

 - Username: `demo+rachel@jumpstartlab.com`
 - Password: `password`